Cubs vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .227 with two walks.
+- Kwan has picked up a hit in two games in a row.
+In his last five games he is batting .227 with two walks.

 Kwan Recent Games